Winter Carnival 2026

 Bring your own sled and glide down Beacon’s amazing sledding hill.
 Available all winter long.

-Ice Carving All day - Live Ice Carvings Downtown – Artists will be sculpting ice throughout the day in front of our downtown sponsoring businesses.
+Ice Carving Yeti ValentineALL DAY – Live Ice Carvings Downtown Artists will be sculpting ice throughout the day in front of our downtown sponsoring businesses.
 Check out the Ice Walk Map.
-Vote for your favorite in our online contest by 10:00 am on Sunday, February 2nd.
+Vote for your favorite in our online contest by 10:00 am on Sunday, February 8th.

-2:00 pm-4:30 pm – Hot Chocolate and Board Game Social at the Library – Coming downtown for Greenfield's Winter Carnival?
-Stop by the library's community meeting room to warm up with a cup of hot cocoa, play one of their many board games, and catch up with friends and neighbors.
+Board Games 2:00 pm-5:00 pm – Hot Chocolate and Board Game Social at the Library – Coming downtown for Greenfield’s Winter Carnival?
+Stop by the library’s community meeting room to warm up with a cup of hot cocoa, play one of their many board games, and catch up with friends and neighbors.

-4:00-8:00 pm – Downtown Defrost – The GBA heats up Court Square during the Parade of Lights, with fire spinning and s'mores.
-Gather around the fire barrels to watch the parade go by and make a s'more with your neighbor, share in good company, and enjoy some warmth in the midwinter!
+4:00 pm-8:00 pm – Downtown Defrost – The GBA heats up the top of Miles Street during the Parade of Lights.
+Gather around the fire barrels to watch the parade go by and make a s’more with your neighbor, share in good company, and enjoy some warmth in the midwinter!

 Parade of Lights